ShihabMahmod/Event-Reminder-App/README.md

 # Event Reminder App

 A Progressive Web Application (PWA) for managing event reminders with CRUD operations, offline functionality, scheduled email notifications via queues and cron jobs, and CSV import.
-This app allows users to schedule events, set reminders, and receive notifications automatically, even when offline.
+This app allows users to schedule events, set reminders, and receive email notifications automatically, even when offline.